-Divided EU leaders push to break stalemate on top jobs
+Macron proposes Lagarde to head ECB in push to end EU jobs deadlock

 The inability to reach consensus bolsters criticism from anti-establishment nationalists and undermines the EU’s image as it faces multiple external challenges, from the United States, Russia, Iran and China among others.

+Because both are center-right politicians, socialist candidates should then take the posts of top EU diplomat and deputy roles at the Commission, diplomats said.
+Possible names discussed on Tuesday afternoon included Timmermans, Spain’s Joseph Borell and Nadia Calvino or Slovakia’s Maros Sefcovic.

+Belgium’s caretaker prime minister, Charles Michel, a liberal, could become the next chairman of EU leaders’ summits, the sources said.
+Another liberal, Denmark’s Margrethe Vestager, could also get a senior Commission role, they added.

-EU leaders must seal a deal on Tuesday or risk being overtaken by the new European Parliament, which holds an inaugural session after a continent-wide election in May.
+EU leaders have to seal a deal on Tuesday or risk being overtaken by the new European Parliament, which holds an inaugural session after a continent-wide election in May.
 It is due to pick its new president on Wednesday and could act independently, barring an agreement by the 28 leaders.

 The new EU assembly’s approval is required for the Commission president that the national leaders nominate.